 - Using an immersion blender or regular blender, blend on high for a few minutes until the grain turns into a pancake-like batter.

-- Poor the batter onto a parchment lined cookie sheet.
+- Pour the batter onto a parchment-lined cookie sheet.
 (Sprinkle with some hemp or sesame seeds and kosher salt if desired).

 - Bake the crackers for about 15 minutes before taking out of the oven and cutting into squares.

 - Then flip the crackers and peel off the parchment paper.